grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=42 (0x2A) - Operation failed error
-    VSCP_TYPE_ERROR_OPERATION_FAILED
-This error message is used to indicate an operation failed error.
+    VSCP_TYPE_ERROR_OPERATION_FAILEDThis error message is used to indicate an operation failed error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |